hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

 Once adopted, HPXML has the potential to dramatically lower costs in a wide range of areas because software vendors can use off-the-shelf solutions that they have already developed, rather than building new systems for each client.
-If this is done in coordination with other HPXML jurisdiction, it can not only lower operational costs, but give you access to a wide range of new opportunities to help grow your local energy efficiency marketplace.
+If this is done in coordination with other HPXML jurisdiction [WHAT IS AN HPXML JURISDICTION?
+SHOULD THIS SAY PROGRAM JURISDICTION?
+IF NOT, HPXML JURISDICTION NEEDS TO BE DEFINED.], it can not only lower operational costs, but give you access to a wide range of new opportunities to help grow your local energy efficiency marketplace.
 While these opportunities are expansive, it is important to remember that you don't